yellow-crowned-amazon-1600

 Yellow-crowned Amazon (Parrot)

-Appearance: Medium-sized parrot, approximately 12-14 inches in length.
-Predominantly green with a striking yellow crown on the head, which varies in intensity among individuals.
+Appearance: Medium-sized green parrot with a striking yellow crown on the head, which varies in intensity among individuals.
 The wings may feature blue secondary feathers and the tail is red at the tip.
 Bright yellow eyes and a strong, curved beak that is generally horn-colored.

 Distribution

-Amazon Basin: This is one of the primary habitats for the Yellow-crowned Amazon, particularly in Caquetá, Putumayo, and Amazonas departments, where dense tropical forests provide ample resources.
+Amazon Basin: This is one of the primary habitats for the Yellow-crowned Amazon, in Caquetá, Putumayo, and Amazonas departments where dense tropical forests provide ample resources.

 Cauca Valley: The Yellow-crowned Amazon is also found in the Cauca Valley, an area characterized by its rich biodiversity and suitable habitats for foraging and nesting.